libavg/libavg/sphinxdoc/player.rst

         .. py:method:: setEventHook(pyfunc)

             Set a callable which will receive all events before the standard event handlers receive them.
-If this callable returns :keyword:`True`, the event is not propagated to the standard event handlers.
+If this callable returns :py:const:`True`, the event is not propagated to the standard event handlers.

             Generally, :py:meth:`setEventHook` should be used as a last resort.
 In most